Pattern Masking for Dictionary Matching: Experimental Evaluation

-\subparagraph{Comparison Measures.} We evaluated the {\em effectiveness} of the algorithms using: (I) An Average Relative Error (AvgRE) measure, computed as avg$_{i\in[1,1000]}\frac{k_i-k^*_i}{k^*_i}$, where $k_i^*$ is the size of the optimal solution, produced by \textsc{BF}, and $k_i$ is the size of the solution produced by one of the other tested algorithms.
-Both $k_i^*$ and $k_i$ are obtained by using, as query $q_i$, a record of the input dictionary selected uniformly at random.
-(II) An Average Solution Size (AvgSS) measure computed as avg$_{i\in[1,1000]}k^*_i$ for \textsc{BF} and avg$_{i\in[1,1000]}k_i$ for any other algorithm.
+\paragraph{Comparison Measures.} We evaluated the {\em effectiveness} of the algorithms using: \begin{description} \item[AvgRE]~An Average Relative Error measure, computed as avg$_{i\in[1,1000]}\frac{k_i-k^*_i}{k^*_i}$, where $k_i^*$ is the size of the optimal solution produced by \textsc{BF}, and $k_i$ is the size of the solution produced by one of the other tested algorithms.
+Both $k_i^*$ and $k_i$ are obtained by using, as query $q_i$, a record of the input dictionary selected uniformly at random. \item[AvgSS]~An Average Solution Size measure computed as avg$_{i\in[1,1000]}k^*_i$ for \textsc{BF} and avg$_{i\in[1,1000]}k_i$ for any other algorithm. \end{description}

 We evaluated {\em efficiency} by reporting avg$_{i\in[1,1000]}t_i$, where $t_i$ is the elapsed time of a tested algorithm to obtain a solution for query $q_i$ over the input dictionary.

-\subparagraph{Execution Environment.} We used a PC with Intel Xeon E5-2640@2.66GHz and 160GB RAM running GNU/Linux; and compiler \texttt{gcc} v.7.3.1 at optimization level \texttt{-O3}.
+\paragraph{Execution Environment.} In our experiments we used a PC with Intel Xeon E5-2640@2.66GHz and 160GB RAM running GNU/Linux, and a \texttt{gcc} v.7.3.1 compiler at optimization level \texttt{-O3}.

-\subparagraph{Effectiveness.} Figures~\ref{avgre} and~\ref{avgss1} show that \textsc{GR} produced nearly-optimal solutions, significantly outperforming \textsc{BA}.
+\paragraph{Effectiveness.} Figures~\ref{avgre} and~\ref{avgss1} show that \textsc{GR} produced nearly-optimal solutions, significantly outperforming \textsc{BA}.
 In Figure~\ref{avgre1}, the solutions of \textsc{GR} 3 were no more than $9\%$ worse than the optimal, while those of \textsc{BA} were up to $95\%$ worse.
 In Figure~\ref{avgss1}, the average solution size of \textsc{BF} was $5.4$ vs.~$5.9$ and $9$, for the solution size of \textsc{GR} 3 and \textsc{BA}, respectively.

 In Figures~\ref{avgss2} and~\ref{avgss3}, we examined the effectiveness of \textsc{GR} for larger $\ell$ values.
 Figure~\ref{avgss2} shows that the solution size of \textsc{GR} 3 was at least $31\%$ and up to $60\%$ smaller than that of \textsc{BA} on average, while Figure~\ref{avgss3} shows that the solution of \textsc{GR} 3 was comparable to that of \textsc{GR} 4 and 5.
 We omit the results for \textsc{BF} from Figures~\ref{avgss2} and~\ref{avgss3} and those for \textsc{BA} from Figure~\ref{avgss3}, as these algorithms did not produce results for all queries within 48 hours, for any $z$.
 This is because, unlike \textsc{GR}, \textsc{BF} does not scale well with $\ell$ and \textsc{BA} does not scale well with the solution size, as we will explain later.